Maghnie/docs/aedifion.io/data/README.md

 Meta data refers to all data that remains largely unchanged over time such as units and descriptions of datapoints, but also user-generated meta-data such as favorites, renamings, or custom plot views.

 Most meta data is stored within tags that can then be freely assigned to projects, devices, or datapoints.
 The main ingredients of a single tag are a short \(string\) key and an arbitrarily long \(string\) value.
-A tag can be as short and simple as `'unit'='°C'` or as long and complex as a JSON-encoded configuration of a custom plotview, e.g.,
+A tag can be as short and simple as `'unit'='°C'` or as long and complex as a JSON-encoded configuration of a custom plot view, e.g.,

 ```javascript
 'plotView':'{"chart":{"type":"line","datapoints":[{"plotPosition":"0","dataPointID":"bacnet100-4120-CO2","project_id":"4","interpolation":"zero-order-hold","marker":"","dashstyle":"solid"},{"plotPosition":"1","dataPointID":"bacnet100-4120-Humidity-HUM","project_id":"4","interpolation":"zero-order-hold","marker":"","dashstyle":"solid"},{"plotPosition":"2","dataPointID":"bacnet100-4120-Window-Closed-WIN","project_id":"4","interpolation":"zero-order-hold","marker":"","dashstyle":"solid"},{"plotPosition":"3","dataPointID":"bacnet100-4120-Ambient-air-temperature-T_Amb","project_id":"4","interpolation":"zero-order-hold","marker":"","dashstyle":"solid"}]}}'